Kiama Downs - Minnamurra

 AreaSearch assessment of residential development drivers sees a low level of activity in Kiama Downs - Minnamurra, placing the area among the bottom 25% of areas assessed nationally

-Despite population decline, development activity has been adequate relative to other areas.
-The average construction cost value for new properties is $647,000, indicating a focus on the premium market segment.
-Compared to the rest of NSW, Kiama Downs - Minnamurra has significantly less development activity, 70.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-Nationally, development activity is also below average, suggesting possible planning constraints.
-New development consists of 71.0% detached houses and 29.0% medium to high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Compared to the rest of NSW, Kiama Downs - Minnamurra has significantly less development activity, 70.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
+New development consists of 71.0% detached houses and 29.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This shows a considerable change from the current housing mix, which is currently 92.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The estimated population per dwelling approval in Kiama Downs - Minnamurra is 462 people, reflecting its quiet, low activity development environment.
+Looking ahead, Kiama Downs - Minnamurra is expected to grow by approximately 174 residents through to the year 2041.

 Frequently Asked Questions - Development